 Athan Demakos is President & Chief Strategy Officer of Saltare Solutions.
 His specialty is helping organizations harness the value of their intangible assets to drive growth and build sustainable competitive advantage.

 Saltare Solutions, LLC drives business growth by enhancing the value of a company's intangible assets.
-With up to 85% of today’s business value derived from intangible assets, Saltare helps business leaders recognize, capture, and communicate these assets to understand the true value of their companies.
+With up to 85% of today’s business value derived from intangible assets, Saltare helps business leaders recognize, protect, and communicate these assets to understand the true value of their companies.